 Economic Analysis of Development (Advanced)

-Considers theory and evidence to explain processes of economic development; examines theories of economic growth, and the two-way links between development and poverty, inequality, social institutions, and the family.
-Policy debates on education, health, and social policy and governmental and international aid are also covered.
+Considers theories and evidence to explain processes of economic development; examines theories of economic growth, and the two-way links between development and poverty, inequality, social institutions, and the family.
+Policy debates on education, health, and social policy, and governmental and international aid are also covered.

 Poverty, Inequality and Health in the World

-This course focuses on well-being throughout the world, with special emphasis on income and health.
-It examines what has happened to poverty, inequality, and health, in the U.S., and internationally.
-We will discuss conceptual foundations of national and global measures of inequality, poverty, and health; construction of measures, and the extent to which they can be trusted; and the relationship between globalization, poverty, and health, historically and currently.
-We will examine links between health and income, and why poor people are less healthy and live less long than rich people.
+About well-being throughout the world, with focus on income and health.
+Explores what happened to poverty, inequality, and health, in the US, and internationally.
+Discusses conceptual foundations of national and global measures of inequality, poverty, and health; construction of measures, and extent to which they can be trusted; relationship between globalization, poverty, and health, historically and currently.
+Examines links between health and income, and why poor people are less healthy and live less long than rich people.